Frequently Asked Questions

 What metal do you use in your jewellery?

 Wherever possible, I use Stirling Silver on all my findings (studs, crimps, hoops etc.).
 Occasionally studs will have a stainless steel backing which some people prefer to wear.
+Some earring findings are made from Niobium, a pure metal (it's on the periodic table!) which is hypoallergenic.
 I do not use nickle findings due to allergy concerns.
 Please check the product listing for more specific information.

 My cat/dog/child/minion found one of your pieces and now it's broken.
 Can it be fixed?